awslabs/ec2-spot-workshops/README.md

 ### Containerized Development

-The image can also serve as a development enviornment using [docker-compose](https://docs.docker.com/compose/).
+The image can also serve as a development environment using [docker-compose](https://docs.docker.com/compose/).
 The following command will spin up a container exposing the website at [localhost:1313](http://localhost:1313) and mount `config.toml` and the directories `./content`, `./layouts` and `./static`, so that local changes will automatically be picked up by the development container.

 ```